 If you don’t mind distortion you could even have some fun with the cheap and cheerful Olympus Fisheye 9mm f/8 body-cap lens which is only 12.8mm thick.
 Going in the other direction you can fit longer lenses, and illustrated here as an example I’ve mounted an OM system E.Zuiko 135mm using an MFT adaptor.
 Usefully, focus peaking still works in manual mode with vintage glass like this.

-I might invest in the wide angle 14mm lens to benefit from the larger aperture and shallower profile, but also to avoid the slightly inconvenient start-up procedure the kit lens requires which is to manually extend the lens before shooting.
+I might invest in the wide angle 14mm lens for the GM1 to benefit from the larger aperture and shallower profile.
+Also, this avoids the slightly inconvenient start-up procedure the kit lens requires which is to manually extend the lens before shooting.
 Another option would be the Panasonic 20mm f/1.7 pancake.
 Both lenses have very fast AF and manual focus if needed.
 In short, with one of these primes the GM1 takes up hardly more space than an XA2.

-While the Olympus XA2 has a mostly plastic although durable construction, the Panasonic GM1 body is robust magnesium alloy.
+The Panasonic GM1 body is robust magnesium alloy, while the Olympus XA2 has a mostly plastic although durable construction.
 It has no grip, and Panasonic made a metal one for this model you could screw on.
 I found it easier and cheaper to by a Flipbac FBG3 silicon grip that sticks on with double-sided tape and so far it’s stayed firmly in place.

 I won’t go into all the features the Panasonic GM1 has as there are comprehensive reviews online, and as mentioned above it’s based on the larger GX7 so its capabilities are extensive.
 Suffice to say there are a multitude of settings and tweaks available using the dials, touchscreen and function button.
 You can of course shoot completely automatically.
 I usually have one of the custom settings (C1 & C2 on the dial) as monochrome.